MarceloSantosBMDev/Brasileiro---Simulador/README.md

 # Changes I made (octuber)
 - In this month I did make some changes, for exemple, the exit button, I put one button in first screen for user can exit the app, actually, I made this after one friend report this for me, he talked "exit the aplication using alt + f4 is bad", this is simple function and I dont cast much time for make this HAHA
-- Another change I did make is the screen of all games of the selected team, the user can go in button write "Abrir tela de Jogos", after this, one screen with buttons white all teams going to appared, User click in one team and all matchs of the selected team will appared in him screen
+- Another change I did make is the screen of all games of the selected team, the user can go in button write "Abrir tela de Jogos", after this, one screen with buttons white all teams going to appared, User click in one team and all matchs of the selected team will appear in him screen
 - In another commit I remember I talked about one system of defense of the team, I made this and now the teams have too one system of defense, I inspired of the real Brazil League and the most strong system defense of the teams are of 'Palmeiras', In real league is the team with less goals taked, actually, I try balanced the all teams, for all team have a real chance of win the League, but its not possible, we know that have stronger teams, like 'Palmeiras', 'Botafogo', 'Flamengo', 'Internacional', have too weaker teams like 'Atletico-GO', 'Vitoria', 'RB Bragantino', I referenced of the real league and is the more strongs and more weaks of the real league.
 But have one great point, the simulator is very similar of the real table, in this moment of I commited this the teams "Botafogo" is the first of league, if you simulate 3 times you will see the "Botafogo" will win one time, and the 'Palmeiras' and 'Flamengo' will be G4 almost ever time.
-- Now I put some sytem of the count of wins of the home wins of the teams, is will appared in infromation of league also the screen of teams matchs
+- Now I put some sytem of the count of wins of the home wins of the teams, is will appear in infromation of league also the screen of teams matchs

 # code explanation
   # carregar_jogos